-WASHINGTON, June 2 /PRNewswire-USNewswire/ -- Six U.S. Army Corps of Engineers trails are among the 31 trails designated as national recreation trails May 25 by the Department of the Interior.
-These trails will join the national network of more than 1,080 recreation trails that span from coast to coast and encompass more than 12,500 miles of existing trails and trail systems.
+WASHINGTON, June 18, 2012 /PRNewswire-USNewswire/ -- The U.S. Army Corps of Engineers (USACE) announced today that five of its recreation trails have been designated national recreation trails by the U.S. Department of the Interior.
+The five are among 54 trails nationwide designated this year as new national recreation trails, and will join the national network of more than 1,150 previously designated trails that encompass more than 13,650 miles of existing trails and trail systems.

 The national recreation trail designation recognizes those trails that link communities to recreational opportunities on public lands and in local parks across the nation.
 The first national trails were established in the early 1970s.